 - The Student Office has a large choice of pads and tampons you only need to ask.
-If your period has leaked through your clothes then speak to Mrs Petrie, Mrs Hughes or Mrs Buck in the office and they will ring home and support you in getting clean clothes.
+If your period has leaked through your clothes then speak to Mrs Maddock or Mrs Ridley in the Student office and they will ring home and support you in getting clean clothes.
 If you are embarrassed, then ask for help from a teacher you trust or get a friend to help.

 You are suffering with anxiety or depression